ITS-HCD/unav-next/README.md

 -	Search was incorporated more naturally into the design of the UNav;
 -	Mobile-responsiveness has been improved: translation and search features expand to fill larger screens, but collapse on smaller screens to save space.

-These updates reflect New York State’s dedication to creating a secure, accessible, and user-friendly online experience for everyone.

-This is what the updated UNav looks like:

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/f1a1bd67-e250-4396-8607-c1be2cc15309">

 ## Getting Started